Peter Snell: Commemorations and awards

-Following his success at the Perth Commonwealth Games in 1962, Snell was appointed a Member of the Order of the British Empire for services in the field of athletics in the 1962 Queen's Birthday Honours.
-Three years later he was elevated to Officer of the same order in the 1965 New Year Honours.
+Following his success at the Perth Commonwealth Games in 1962, Snell was appointed a Member of the Order of the British Empire for services to athletics in the 1962 Queen's Birthday Honours.
+Three years later, he was elevated to Officer of the same order in the 1965 New Year Honours.

 He was voted New Zealand's Sports Champion of the Century in 2000 and was knighted soon afterwards.
 In the 2002 New Year Honours, he was appointed a Distinguished Companion of the New Zealand Order of Merit for services to sport, and in 2009, following the restoration of titular honours by the New Zealand government, he accepted redesignation as a Knight Companion of the New Zealand Order of Merit and was invested by the Governor-General of New Zealand, Sir Anand Satyanand.

 Snell was one of five Olympic athletes from New Zealand featured on a series of commemorative postage stamps issued in August 2004 to commemorate the 2004 Olympic Games.
-The two dollar stamp issued by New Zealand Post features a stylised photo of Snell snapping the tape at the finish line of the 800 metres race at the 1960 Olympics in Rome.
+The two-dollar stamp issued by New Zealand Post features a stylised photograph of Snell snapping the tape at the finish line of the 800 metres race at the 1960 Olympics in Rome.

 He was selected by Track and Field News as their "Athlete of the '60's" and was pictured on the cover of the December 1969 issue.

-In 2007 he was awarded an honorary doctorate (DSc) by Massey University in recognition of his work as an exercise physiologist.
+In 2007, he was awarded an honorary doctorate (DSc) by Massey University in recognition of his work as an exercise physiologist.

 A larger than life-size bronze statue of Peter Snell was erected in his hometown of Ōpunake, Taranaki, and was unveiled on 19 May 2007.
 The statue is based on a photo of Snell crossing the finish line in the historic race at Wanganui's Cook's Gardens in 1962.
 A similar bronze statue of Snell was unveiled in Cook's Gardens on 15 August 2009 to commemorate his athletic achievements.

-Interviewed by the Wanganui Chronicle after the unveiling, Snell said he was internationally known as a miler, but he had never reached his potential over the mile and the 800 metres was probably his best distance.
+Interviewed by the Wanganui Chronicle after the unveiling, Snell said he was internationally known as a miler, but had never reached his potential over the mile and the 800 metres was probably his best distance.
 He said his greatest effort was the world 800 m/880 yard double record set on Lancaster Park a few days after his new mile record, with an 800 m time that would have won the gold medal 46 years later at the Beijing Olympics.

 Snell was inducted into the Taranaki Sports Hall of Fame at the Taranaki Sports Awards 2021.